Thinking for the Future

 by Paul Hawken (1993)

-This book makes a powerful declaration for the role of business in sustainable development and environmental management and protection.
-Contrary to common belief, industry and ecology need not be at odds with one another (see also Michael Porter Makes the Case).
+This book makes the powerful affirmation that business can play a positive role in application of sustainability and improved environmental management.
+As Paul Hawken explains, industry and ecology need not be at odds with one another.
+In fact, industry has the scale and potential expertise for effectively addressing social & environmental concerns (see also Michael Porter Makes the Case).

 Lots to Unpack

-Hawken admits that the issues are more profound and complex than his breakdown can attest (see The Sacred Balance), but he provides a clear and cohesive framework from which to work from and adapt.
+Hawken admits that the issues are more profound and complex than his breakdown can attest (see The Sacred Balance).
+There’s a lot to tackle.
+But he does provide a clear and cohesive framework from which to work from and adapt.

 Indeed, despite the complicated nature of tackling sustainability, there are key principals that are clear to grasp.
 In that regard, Hawken’s book is easily digestible and brilliantly written.
 There’s a reason that it has become such a staple for those seek to incorporate sustainable change within their organizations.